SynEdgy/Sampler.AzureDevOpsTasks/README.md

 This can be use in conjunction with the `Create_Release_Git_Tag` task that creates the release tag (see the Sampler project).

-This is an example of how to use the task in the _azure-pipelines.yaml_ file:
+This is an example of how to use the task in the _azure-pipelines.yml_ file:

 ```yaml
 - task: PowerShell@2